 IMPORTANT EVENT INFORMATION

-The information below should be read in conjunction with the Terms and Conditions printed on your ticket and on our website.
+This information should be read in conjunction with the festival Terms and Conditions.

 - Remember to bring your ID and your ticket.

 - Side stages commence from 11am.
-Main stages Main stages finish by midnight on Fri/Sat/Sun, although eateries, bars and other attractions may remain open until 2am each night.
+Main stages finish by midnight on Fri/Sat/Sun, although eateries, bars and other attractions may remain open until 2am each night.

-- If you’re travelling to the festival in a private vehicle, make sure you have the appropriate vehicle pass and that you understand the conditions attached to bringing a vehicle to the North Byron Parklands’ campers carpark, RV park or day carpark.
-Vehicle passes available for sale via moshtix.com.au from mid June at a date to be advised.
+- If you’re travelling to the festival in a private vehicle, make sure you have the appropriate vehicle pass and that you understand the conditions attached to bringing a vehicle to the North Byron Parklands’ Campers Car Park, RV area or Day Car Park.
+Vehicle passes available for sale via moshtix.com.au from June at a date to be advised.

-- Campers can get a refund on the cost of the Campers Carpark Pass if their vehicle has 3 or more occupants, holding valid 2014 Event and Camping tickets upon entry to the campers carpark.
-Day Parking Pass holders can get a proportionate refund (equivalent to the cost of parking per day) on a daily basis if their vehicle has 4 or more occupants holding valid 2014 Event Tickets upon entry to the venue day carpark each day.
+- Campers can get a refund on the cost of the Campers Car Pass if their vehicle has 3 or more occupants, holding valid 2015 Event and Camping tickets upon entry to the Campers Car Park.
+Day Parking Pass holders can get a proportionate refund (equivalent to the cost of parking per day) on a daily basis if their vehicle has 4 or more occupants holding valid 2015 Event Tickets upon entry to the venue Day Car Park each day.

 - Ticket resale or reissue services may be offered via moshtix.com.au, but the final decision on whether such services will be provided is at the discretion of the Organiser.

 - Use shuttle buses between the festival and surrounding locations.
-Other bus operators also provide services from surrounding towns, airports etc – check the Transport page.
+Other bus operators also provide services from surrounding towns, airports etc – check the Transport page at www.splendourinthegrass.com

 - Ride-sharing and public transport are great ways to help the environment, reduce traffic congestion and make new road trip friends.
-Go to www.jayride.com.au
+Go to jayride.com.au or check our website.

-- Make sure you know what you cannot bring into the festival – check the Banned Items list
+- Make sure you know what you cannot bring into the festival – check the Banned Items page

 - Do not remove your wristband until the festival has ended.
 Lost wristbands will not be replaced.

-- The Amphitheatre is an open air stage, with MixUp and GW McLennan stages being indoor ‘big top’ style tents.
+- The Amphitheatre is an open air stage, with MixUp, GW McLennan and Tiny Dancer stages being indoor ‘big top’ style tents.

 - Official merchandise is only on sale inside the site – respect the artists and do not buy bootleg products.